levi-2020/3dscanningmasterclass/README.md

 <b>Metashape/importMultiCameraRigMasks.py</b><br>
 This Agisoft Metashape Pro python script will automatically import masks on selected images for a multi-camera rig if subdirectory structure is the same.<br><br>
 <b>Metashape/adjustReference.py</b><br>
-This python script will adjust the pitch, roll, yaw angles defined by user input<br>
+This python script will adjust the pitch, roll, yaw angles defined by user input<br><br>
 <b>Metashape/lidarPano2reference.py</b><br>
-This python script will export lidar panorama positions to a reference file<br>
+This python script will export lidar panorama positions to a reference file<br><br>
 <b>Metashape/adjustReference.py</b><br>
-This python script will adjust the pitch, roll, yaw angles defined by user input<br>
+This python script will adjust the pitch, roll, yaw angles defined by user input<br><br>
 <b>Point Clouds/ply2colmap.py</b><br>
-This python script will convert an ascii ply point cloud to a colmap compatible point cloud format<br>
+This python script will convert an ascii ply point cloud to a colmap compatible point cloud format<br><br>
 <b>Segmentation/segmentImages.py</b><br>
 Python script to detect and mask objects using a trained Yolo segmentation model.<br><br>